RIPE-NCC/ripe-database-documentation/docs/06.Update-Methods/01-RESTful-API.md

 ## Client Certificate Authentication

 [Client Certificate Authentication](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication#Client_certificate_authentication)
-is supported by our REST API.
+is supported by the Whois REST API.
 To use the client certificate service, you must have your own certificate: either from a certificate authority (CA) such as Let's Encrypt, or you can generate one yourself.

 The **key-cert** object's client certificate status is validated by checking its `notBefore` and `notAfter` dates to ensure it is within its designated validity period.
 This involves comparing the current date against these dates: if the certificate is not yet valid (`notBefore`)